skippyr/river-dreams/README.md

 In the right prompt, you will find:

-- A status about the entries in your current directory: the total of hidden entries, the total of symlinks and the total of executables (not including directories).
+- A status about the entries in your current directory: the total of hidden entries, symlinks and executables (not including directories).
 - The quantity of jobs running in the background for the current shell session.

 ## Installation